 "I couldn't stop you, short from locking you up and tying you down," he warned her as he extended his hand with they keys and dropped them into her own outstretched hands.

-"Well, get going before I smarten up and actually do tie you down," her dad said with a clever grin, and she nodded.
+"Well, get going before I smarten up and actually do tie you down and stop you," her dad said with a tired grin.
+With a wide beaming smile, she nodded at him.
 She leapt for the bike, and landed gracefully.
-A moment later, after pulling out her standard sunglasses from her backpack, she checked the mirrors.
+A moment later, after pulling out her standard sunglasses from her backpack, she checked herself in the mirrors.

 "Certified badass," she nodded with a straight face and started the engines.
-Sadly, before her father could get the fence gate open for her to exit, she put the gas on, and in a split second, crashed through half the fence.
-Dogs barked from the distance as she hit the ground and avoided any real harm.
-Getting up and dusting herself off, she briefly looked back to the damage to the fence she caused- she utterly destroyed it.
+Sadly, before her father could get the fence gate open for her to exit, she put the gas on, and in a split second, crashed through the wooden pallets, crashing half the fence.
+Dogs barked from the distance as she hit the ground, rolling about and avoiding any real harm.
+Getting up and dusting herself off, she briefly looked back to the damage to the fence she caused.
+With a hiss like grimace, she realized she had utterly destroyed it.

 "...
-Mabel," her father growled, furthering her haste onto the bike.
+Mabel," her father growled, furthering her haste onto the temporarily crashed bike.

-"I'll fix it when I come back!" she shouted as she soared off onto the street, nearly hitting a parked car across the street.
-Her dad was seen in the mirror of her bike, and she watched him watch her until she turned down a new street, heading towards the highway from the suburbia she lived in.
+"I'll fix it when I come back!" she shouted as she soared off onto the street, nearly hitting a parked car as she sped.
+Her dad was seen in the mirror of her bike, and she watched him watch her until she turned down a new street.
+Scouting ahead, she spotted signs for the highway from the suburbia she lived in.

-"...Here we come," she grinned confidently, and sped on out with a wild swerve, accidentally running over a tin trash can as she sped away.
+"...Here we come," she grinned confidently, and sped on out with a wild swerve.
+No sooner had she done so than she accidentally ran over a tin trash can as she sped away.
 "SORRY!" she called back to the owner of the trash can, who huffed out and cursed at her while she vanished down the street.

 Hello readers, friends new and old!
 Welcome to my newest story, simply 'The Return to Gravity Falls'!